fbraza/BrazLog/_posts/2021-07-08-spark-optimization.md

 Measures to mitigate these issues are pretty simple:

-- avoid using tiny files if possible or merge them into bigger files before performing any operations on your data.
+- avoid using tiny files if possible, or merge them into bigger files before performing any operations on your data.
 - keep in mind that the reading / scanning problem cannot be solved by adding more resources to your workers.
 Everything is handled by the driver.
 - partition your data according to your needs.
-Avoid over-partitioning if not necessary although this will depend on the data problem you are tackling.
+Avoid over-partitioning, if not necessary, although this will depend on the data problem you are tackling.

 ## Serialization